 Our designated horse-riding route cuts North-South through the park.
 Bring your own horse, and please stick to the bridleway.
 You can even park your horse box in our carpark.

 Our volunteers work with Friends of the Flitch Way and Associated Woodlands.
-There are plenty of opportunities to get involved and learn conservation skills – you might find yourself helping to construct fencing or even a bridge!
-Contact Tom on 03330 132900 for more information.
+Meet every Tuesday and Thursday at 9.15 at Rayne Village Hall to get involved and learn conservation skills – you might find yourself helping to construct fencing or even a bridge!
+Contact Wendy Moss on 01376 329245 for more information.

 Public toilets in the park’s Discovery Centre are open 10am to 5pm summer and 10am to 3pm winter, including accessible toilets and baby changing facilities.